-How to use Switch Control on iPhone and iPad
+Use an adaptive switch with your iPhone?
+Here's how to use Switch Control.

 - Tap, hold, and drag the Reorder button (three horizontal lines) to reorder menu items.

 Tap the switch next to Show Streamlined First Page to enable/disable it.
-Having it enabled will make only the most important menu items be shown on the first page of the menu.
+Having it enabled will make only the most important menu items be shown on the menu's first page.

 How to enable/disable Group Items